 Michael Carter is the Enterprise Manager for Media and Telemedicine Systems at Partners HealthCare System.
 As a senior leader within the Information Systems department, Mike oversees the development and maintenance of solutions being used in Partners’ hospitals including Brigham and Women's and MGH.
 Mike oversees the Partners Collaborative Media team, which is the delivery arm behind the development and integration of Telehealth systems within the organizations core systems such as the electronic medical record, billing, and patient portal.

-Benjamin Meller is the Program Manager of Systems and Implementation for MGH TeleHealth.
+Benjamin Meller is the Program Manager of Technology Operations for the MGH Center for TeleHealth.
 Benji is responsible for managing the telemedicine technologies used at MGH and ensuring they fit within the hospital’s existing clinical workflows.
 Benji has an academic background in clinical psychology and spent five years in various research and administrative positions in the Department of Psychiatry before joining the TeleHealth team.
 He has always been a technology enthusiast and thoroughly enjoys integrating cutting-edge technologies with real-world clinical practice.

-Daniel Miller is the Senior Financial Analyst for MGPO Budget and Financial Planning who is responsible for the financial management and analysis, report and database development, and budget preparation for the MGPO/MGH TeleHealth and Network Development & Integration departments.
+Daniel Miller is the Senior Financial Analyst for MGPO Budget and Financial Planning who is responsible for the financial management and analysis, report and database development, and budget preparation for the MGPO/MGH Center for TeleHealth.
 His professional experience includes service as Budget Analyst for the Tufts University Finance Division and Massachusetts House Ways and Means Committee, respectively.
 Daniel earned a Bachelor of Science degree in Finance from Providence College.

-Deborah Ritorze is the Staff Assistant for the TeleHealth program.
+Deborah Ritorze is the Staff Assistant for the MGH Center for TeleHealth.
 Prior to joining MGH, Debbie worked in the healthcare insurance space for over twenty years specializing in Account Management in the commercial and government program sectors.
 She earned her Masters in Business Administration degree from Boston University.